Getting a mortgage for new build homes

 You will find that generally, mortgage lenders will have stricter limits on the amount they will offer as a loan for new build homes.
 Mortgage lenders do this to protect themselves from the devaluation of the property after the initial years.

-For flats, you will find that mortgage lenders are only willing to lend up to 75% of the value of the property.
-Whereas, for new build homes, you will find that mortgage lenders are only willing to lend up to 85% of the value of the property.
+For flats, you will find that mortgage lenders are only willing to lend up to 75% of the property's value.
+Whereas, for new build homes, you will find that mortgage lenders are only willing to lend up to 85% of the property's value.

 Consequently, you will have to arrange for a larger deposit when it comes to buying a new build home.